 Ease of connection

 On the other hand, the QC35 has some eccentric Bluetooth issues.
-Sometimes, it cannot be found by devices or have trouble connecting to it.
+Sometimes, it either cannot be detected or have trouble syncing to it.

 Overall, the MDR-1000x has better sound quality than the QC 35.
 The bass and treble response was better while maintaining the crisp and lush mids that the QC35 has.